noliver-ykc/100daysOfSwiftUI/Days 1 - 25/day4.md

 Important: Although type annotation can let us override Swift’s type inference to a degree, our finished code must still be possible.
 For example, this is not allowed:

 let score: Int = "Zero"

+# Summary: Complex data
+- Arrays store many values, and read them using indices
+- Dictionaries store many values and read them with kkeys
+- Sets store many unique values, but we dont choose their order
+- Enums create our own data types to specifiy acceptable values
+- Type inference is used by siwft to figure what data we are storing
+- Annotations set up a specific data type for empty declarations